-We write to express our support for your leadership on efforts to reform our outdated laws regarding law enforcement access to data.
+We write to express our support for your continued leadership on efforts to reform our outdated privacy laws.

 Our world is increasingly connected through information technology in ways that allow individuals and organizations to communicate, collaborate, and conduct commerce across territorial and jurisdictional boundaries.
 Cloud computing services, in particular, have revolutionized global commerce, increasing efficiency, lowering cost, and enabling innovative new products and services across every sector of industry.
 Cloud services now support nearly every aspect of daily life, from mobile banking and online commerce to high-tech manufacturing and the Internet of Things.
 To sustain and advance these innovations and the global collaboration they enable, cloud services increasingly operate on a global basis.